unoplatform/workshops/tube-player/modules/01-Getting-started/README.md

 ---

-You might be asked to reload the IDE before the projects are fully loaded.
-Click reload if you see this message.
+If you open the newly created application in Visual Studio, you might be asked to reload projects before the solution is fully loaded.
+Click `Reload projects` if you see this message.

 ![Visual Studio Reload message](vs-reload-message.jpg)

+## Preparing the Solution

+Before we jump into building out the functionality of the TubePlayer application, we'll do a few house-keeping steps to prepare the solution for the rest of the workshop.

 ## Rename files